Chloe Daley

 What made you want to train at Forsters over other firms and has reality lived up to your expectations?

-When I first research the firm, I was very impressed by the number of female partners.
+When I first researched the firm, I was very impressed by the number of female partners.
 I know that female representation at the highest levels are often low within law firms, so to have so many female partners, including a female Managing Partner and Senior Partner, was incredibly inspiring.

 Finally, Forsters is a modern and progressive firm in so many ways.
 The firm actively promotes a culture of having a work life balance and repeatedly demonstrates its commitment to sustainability.
 I am very pleased that the firm has celebrated Black History Month and particularly enjoyed the Caribbean food from Jerk Village and the presentation by Khareem Jamal discussing forgotten black figures in history and the importance of Black History Month.